 Micro-influencers have higher engagement

 The table above, based on data from Upfluence, shows that micro-influencers who have less than 15K followers have a consistently higher engagement rate, across all social networks than influencers with a higher number of followers.
+Indeed, data shows that in the US, Instagram influencers who had between 1,000 – 5,000 followers had the highest engagement rate at 4.6%.
 This can be explained by the fact that micro-influencers have built an online following around niche topics which attracts an audience who share those same interests and are more likely to interact with their posts.
 It’s far easier to interact with and get to know your followers if you have a smaller audience, which in turn encourages high engagement.

 TikTok influencers have higher engagement

 We can see that engagement rates for influencers across all categories are consistently generating significantly higher engagement rates on TikTok, compared to Instagram and YouTube.
 TikTok is the champion of the short video, which is a highly engaging format.
 The platform is designed for content discovery, pushing funny and entertaining videos to the ‘For You’ page, helping them to get maximum visibility and engagement.
 If you’re looking to connect with a younger audience and show the playful side of your brand then working with a TikTok influencer is a great place to start!

 The impact of fake followers on influencer engagement